nayashelton/loanwell-cypress/README.md

 ----------------------------------------------------------
 ### 1. OBJECTIVE
 The following test cases will check for functionality regressions in the Guest Information form on the IHG Payment page.
-The contents of the form and editable field options should vary based on the rate selected and the type of customer (Unathenticated Guest, signed in member, signed out member).
+The contents of the form and editable field options should vary based on the type of hotel rate selected and the type of customer (Unathenticated Guest, signed in member, signed out member).

 ### 2. SCOPE